NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/docs/README.md

 ## Overview

-The Spawn Primitive Sample extension creates a new window and has a button for each primitive type.
-Selecting these buttons will spawn in a primtive corresponding to the label on the button.
+The Spawn Primitives Sample extension creates a new window and has a button for each primitive type.
+Selecting these buttons will spawn in a primitive corresponding to the label on the button.

 See [Adding the Extension](../../../README.md#adding-this-extension) on how to add the extension to your project.